ontenkutsenko/RL_Autonomous_Driving/README.md

 ____________
 ## TODO
-- Use kinematics to substitute the current occupancy grid class
+- Use kinematics to substitute the current occupancy grid class [done]

-- He cannot know when he cant turn left or right because the lane is the final one
+- He cannot know when he cant turn left or right because the lane is the final one [done]

 - Change the occupancy class to use occupancy grid with 5m grid size, 3 lanes and -30, 30 ahead

 - Make a plot history to check the Q-function training learning

 - Check how many times each state is visited, and the distribution thereof

 - Check the action distribution, so as to see if slowing down is the most chosen action and the one with the best Q value